Wales - Human Resources - Supported Living

 This policy will support with the redundancy process.
 It has been reviewed and amendments made within the ‘Forms’ section including a revised individual consultation checklist.
 References have been reviewed and updated.

-This policy outlines how a service can support individuals where they are impacted by stress or mental health concerns.
-It has been reviewed with no significant changes and references checked and updated.
+This policy supports the development of staff within the service through regular appraisals with their line manager.
+It has been reviewed with no significant changes and references have been checked and updated.